captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## HOLMES:
-But you had a different idea.
+So you had a different idea.

 ---